auygur/Algorithms/Boosting - LS Classifier/README.md

 #### Part D

-e_t and a_t as a function of t was shown.
+e_t and a_t as a function of t are shown below:

 <p align="center">
   <img src="images/partD.JPG"/>